zebbern/LeakFinder/README.md

 ---

+## All Credits To [h4x0r-dz](https://github.com/h4x0r-dz/Leaked-Credentials) For Providing This Information

 > [!warning]
 This guide is intended for ethical security research and penetration testing within **authorized** environments only.
 Unauthorized use may violate legal and ethical boundaries.